timescale/docs/self-hosted/install/installation-docker.md

 <Highlight type="important">
 The [`timescaledb-ha`](https://hub.docker.com/r/timescale/timescaledb-ha) image
-offers the most complete TimescaleDB experience.
+offers the most complete Timescale experience.
 It includes the
 [TimescaleDB Toolkit](https://github.com/timescale/timescaledb-toolkit),
 and support for PostGIS and Patroni.
 If you need the smallest possible image, use